asv-soft/asv-drones/README.md

 - Use comments sparingly and focus on explaining complex or non-intuitive code sections.

-By adhering to these coding style guidelines, we aim to create code that is easy to read, understand, and maintain.
+By adhering to these coding style guidelines, we aim to create code that is straightforward to read, understand, and maintain.

 ## 6. Version Control

-Version control is a fundamental aspect of our development process, providing a systematic way to track changes, collaborate with team members, and manage the evolution of our codebase.
-We utilize Git as our version control system.
+Version control is a fundamental aspect of our development process, providing a systematic way to track changes, collaborate with team members and manage the evolution of our codebase.
+We use Git as our version control system.

 ### 6.1 Branching Strategy

 #### 6.1.1 Feature Branches

 For each new feature or bug fix, create a dedicated feature branch.
 The branch name should be descriptive of the feature or issue it addresses.

 ```bash
 # Example: Creating a new feature branch